emiivo/bio_homework2/README.md

 # bio_homework2

-This is the second homework for genome assembling, analysing and annotation with shell scripts of three data sets: ERR204044, SRR15131330 and SRR18214264.
+This is the second homework for genome assembling, analysing and annotation of three data sets: ERR204044, SRR15131330 and SRR18214264.
 Reference genome: CP015498.

 Tools used: